CiscoDevNet/esxi-auto-installer/README.md

 ## First task: Upload ISO

-ESXi Auto-Installer does not come bundled with an ESXi Installation ISO file.
-Before you can use ESXi Auto-Installer you must upload an ESXi Installation ISO file.\
+ESXi Auto-Installer does not come bundled with an ESXi Installation ISO file.\
-From the main page click on "Upload ISO" in the top menu bar.\
+The first time you visit the ESXi Auto-Installer web page, you will be asked to upload an ESXi Installation ISO.
-Click Browse to locate an ISO on your local machine.\
+Click the Browse button on this page to locate an ISO on your local machine.\
 After selecting a valid ESXi Installation ISO file, click Submit.

-Now that an ISO is uploaded, you can go back to the "Home Page".
+Once the ISO is uploaded, you will be directed to the Home page.

 ## Home page